UnderwaterOwlbear/underwaterowlbear.github.io/pages/cairn-houserules.md

 #### Basic Attacks

-Roll your weapon's damage die, and subtract any DR that your target possesses.
+Roll your weapon's damage die, and subtract any Armor that your target possesses.
 You deal that much damage to your target's **HP**.

 #### Critical Damage